Playoff format: Total points series (aggregate)

 Various playoff formats, including two-legged ties and total points series pair off participants in a number of games (often two), with the winner being determined by aggregate score: the winner being the one who scores the most points/goals etc. over the series of games.
 Two-legged ties are common in association football, and were used in NHL playoff series until 1937.
 It was used in North America in the MLS Cup Playoffs until the 2019 season.

-In 2004, NASCAR adopted a total points playoff, creating a "Chase for the Cup" that allowed the top 10 drivers in points to qualify for the playoffs after 26 races into the 36 race season.
+In 2004, NASCAR adopted a total points playoff, creating a "Chase for the Cup" that allowed the top 10 drivers in points to qualify for the playoffs after 26 races into the 36-race season.
 These 10 drivers had their points 'reset' to an arbitrarily larger value, insuring any driver from 11th on the back is eliminated from championship contention and the top 10 are equal in points.
-The Chase format has changed several times since its creation including expanding the number of drivers from 10 to 12 and currently 16, and awarding bonus points for regular season wins when reseeding for the Playoffs.
+The Chase format has changed several times since its creation including expanding the number of drivers from 10 to 12 and currently 16, and awarding bonus points for regular season wins when reseeding for the playoffs.

 In November 2005, the PGA Tour announced that a total points playoff would be used to lead up to the PGA Championship starting in 2007.
 The player with the most points at the end of the year would take home the FedEx Cup.

 Prior to the 1986 playoffs, the Canadian Hockey League (especially the Ontario Hockey League) used the point series to determine which team would advance.
-The higher-seeded team would host the odd numbered games (games 1, 3, 5, and 7), while the lower-seeded team hosts the even numbered games (games 2, 4, 6, and 8).
+The higher-seeded team would host the odd-numbered games (games 1, 3, 5 and 7), while the lower-seeded team hosts the even-numbered games (games 2, 4, 6 and 8).
 There would be no overtime except for the deciding game, because a tie in the last game of the series would not declare a series winner.
 If the last game were to finish in a tie, there would be a sudden-death overtime, with the winner getting two points and the losing team getting none.

-The game shows Jeopardy!, Wheel of Fortune, and The Challengers have used two-game series in their final rounds.
+The game shows Jeopardy!, Wheel of Fortune and The Challengers have used two-game series in their final rounds.
 Each game is played separately (i.e., money from day one cannot be wagered on day two), and the money from both games is added together to determine the winner.
 The only exception to this was in the Jeopardy!
 Ultimate Tournament of Champions held in 2005, when the two semifinal matches were both two-game series, and the final was a three-game series.
 If any ties remain, sudden death was played to determine the champion.

 Example

-The 2006–07 UEFA Champions League knockout stage:
+The 2020–21 UEFA Champions League knockout phase:

-Bayern Munich 4–4 Real Madrid on aggregate.
-Bayern Munich won on away goals (BAY 2–1 RMA).
+Porto 4–4 Juventus on aggregate.
+Porto won on away goals (POR 2–1 JUV).